The story of Luc Verelst

 Besides RCT, Luc Verelst founded in 2013 a Belgian private foundation, the Anticancer Fund (ACF), which became a foundation of public utility in 2018.
 The ACF was created to accomplish one key goal: to discover a cure for cancer.
 ACF scientists focussed their early efforts on the well-documented, scientific investigation of alternative cancer treatments not offered in mainstream clinics.
 The team explored the stories of exceptional survivors and exhaustively examined results from private clinics worldwide.

 Succeeding where the ‘cancer industry’ fails

-Throughout our years of research experience, the Anticancer Fund has gained new insights into how we can support progress in cancer care by offering more options to cancer patients.
+Throughout years of research experience, the Anticancer Fund has gained new insights in how to support progress in cancer care and offer more options to cancer patients.
 Patient benefits aren’t always priorities in commercial cancer drug development.

 As an independent research fund, we focus on four areas where we think philanthropy money can lead to novel findings and the development of new options in cancer treatments.
-Today, Luc is still involved as chairman of the board, sharing his own questions and insights and pushing our team to think outside the box in their quest for evidence-based cancer treatment options.
+Today, Luc is still involved as chairman of the board, sharing his own questions and insights and pushing the team to think outside the box in their quest for evidence-based cancer treatment options.